• Skip to primary navigation

 8. Stir in the sprinkles.
 I like to use a mixture of the flat ones and the small and medium round ball sprinkles.

-13. Next, set aside ½ cup of frosting and tint with a few drops of blue food colouring, starting with one drop and adding more, if needed to achieve a light turquoise-bluish colour.
+15. Next, set aside 1/2 cup of frosting and tint with a few drops of blue food colouring, starting with one drop and adding more if needed to achieve a light turquoise-bluish colour.

-16. Place blue and purple icing in separate decorator bags.
-I like to use the disposable ones with no tips.
-I simply fill with the icing and snip off the end with a pair of scissors to the desired thickness.
+18. Place blue and purple icing in separate decorator bags.
+I like to use the disposable ones and no tip.
+I simply fill with the icing and snip off the end to the desired thickness.

-17. Pipe diagonal blue lines across the blondies.
-Pipe purple lines diagonally across going the opposite direct to form a diamond pattern.
+19. Pipe diagonal blue lines across the blondies.
+Pipe purple lines diagonally across going the opposite direct to form diamond pattern.
 Top with sprinkles and enjoy!

 Notes